snarkipus/zero2axum/README.md

 Now, what's interesting is that in SurrealDB, the relationship between the `subscription_tokens` table and the `subscriptions` table isn't handled using a foreign key.
 The important fact is:
 >  each `subscription_token` is associated with exactly one `subscription`, and each `subscription` can be associated with multiple `subscription_tokens`

- It's probably handled using a graphy edge created by the `RELATE` statement.
+ It's probably handled using a graph edge created by the `RELATE` statement.
 I'm guessing something along the lines of:
 ```sql
 RELATE subscriptions:id->create->subscriber_id:id SET subscription_token = $token;
 ```